Supalosa/supalosa-chronodivide-bot/README.md

 [Chrono Divide](https://chronodivide.com/) is a ground-up rebuild of Red Alert 2 in the browser.
 It is feature-complete and allows for online skirmish play against other players.
 It also provides [an API to build bots](https://discord.com/channels/771701199812558848/842700851520339988), as there is no built-in AI yet.

 This repository is one such implementation of a bot.
-As of writing, the framework only allows bot-vs-bot matches, i.e. no bot-vs-human play yet.

 ## Development State
 Development on this is paused as I'm currently focusing on a Starcraft 2 bot instead.